 Scientific Objectives and Lab Approach

-I lead a research group at Johns Hopkins University that uses isotope geochemistry to study different aspects of the Earth system, focusing mainly on the junction of geology, biology, and climate.
+My research group at Johns Hopkins University uses stable isotope geochemistry to study different aspects of the Earth system, focusing mainly on the junction of geology, biology, and climate.
 Our basic objectives are 1) to learn more about the Earth system; 2) to develop methods for studying the Earth system; and 3) to provide students with solid scientific training by carrying out objectives 1 and 2.

 Topics we have worked on include the history of the East Asian monsoons, the global expansion of C4 vegetation during the late Neogene, paleoenvironments of human evolution, and seawater paleotemperature and isotopic reconstruction during the late Paleozoic and Mesozoic.